reedwan/little-giving-journal/content/posts/ghazali/index.md

 And he (sallallahu alayhi wa-sallam) said, "The needy person is not the one you respond to with a date or two or a morsel of food or two.
 The needy person is the one who is too shy to beg.
 Read, if you will, [the words of Allah], 'They do not ask people persistently [or at all] [2:273].'"
 (Bukhari, Muslim)

-And he (sallallahu alayhi wa-sallam) also said, "There is no Muslim who clothes a fellow Muslim except that he will stay in Allahs protection as long as a shred of that garment remains."
+And he (sallallahu alayhi wa-sallam) also said, "There is no Muslim who clothes a fellow Muslim except that he will stay in Allah's protection as long as a shred of that garment remains."
 (Tirmidhi)

 **And from the sayings [of the saintly]:** Urwah bin Zubayr (radiallahu anhu) said, "Aisha (radiallahu anha) gave fifty-thousand dirhams in charity and yet she wore a patched headscarf."
 (Ibn Mubarak)